aptise/peter_sslers/README.md

 Peter SSLers is fully functional and deployed in production environments for:

+* Certificate Management
-* Certificate management
+* Certificate Procurement
-* Manual renewal
+* Manual Renewal
+* Programmatic Renewal
-* Interrogating and syncing with ACME Servers
+* Interrogating and syncing against ACME Servers

-The following features are being reworked:
+The following features are being actively reworked and semi-functional:

-* Queuing new Domains for Certificate provisioning
+* Queuing new Domains for Certificate Provisioning
-* Automatic renewal
+* Automatic Renewal

 WARNING (Important)